Syzygium jambos: Varieties

-There are many varieties of S. jambos worldwide, including nondescript feral trees.
-In Thailand the commonest cultivated variety bears a pale green fruit.
+There are many varieties of S. jambos worldwide, including undistinguished feral trees.
+In Thailand, the most common cultivated variety bears a pale green fruit.
 Malaysian varieties generally have red skins.
-In many regions the fruit is a shade of pale yellow, often with a slight blush.
+In many regions, the fruit is a shade of pale yellow, often with a slight blush.
 The skin is thin and waxy, and the hollow core contains a small amount of insignificant fluff.
-The flesh is crisp and watery, and the taste is characteristic, which leads to some fanciful descriptions such as: "like a cross between nashi and bell pepper, with a very mild rose scent and a slightly bitter aftertaste."
+The flesh is crisp and watery, and the taste is characteristic, which leads to some fanciful descriptions, such as: "like a cross between nashi and bell pepper, with a very mild rose scent and a slightly bitter aftertaste."

 Distribution and habitat

 It has also been introduced widely on every continent except Antarctica, and it has become established and invasive in several regions.
-Concern has been expressed concerning the threat to several ecosystems, including those on several Hawaiian islands, Réunion, the Galápagos Islands, parts of Australia and the warmer regions of the Americas.
+Concern has been expressed because of the threat to various ecosystems, including those on several Hawaiian islands, Réunion, Pitcairn, the Galápagos Islands, parts of Australia and the warmer regions of the Americas.
 However, in Hawaii, it has been almost wiped out by the introduced rust Puccinia psidii.